shivamgly/dicom_gsoc/README.md

-# dicom_gsoc
+# DICOM Support in FFmpeg
-DICOM Support in FFmpeg
+Google Summer of Code 2019 Project